 |Credit Score Range||60-Month new Car Loan||40-Month Used Car Loan|

-If you’re trying to get a credit card with a lower credit score, getting the right credit card can make all the difference.
+If you’re seeking a poor credit score credit card, finding the right offer for you can make all the difference.
 Here are the cards we recommend if your credit score falls in this range:

 Capital One® Secured MasterCard®